nealey/homepage/content/blog/2022-10-04-CLRG-cheating.md

 their current scale.
 They can't just fire everybody and start over: they need their current instructors to train up new ones.
 And if this document is representative, half of their current instructor pool is already compromised.
-There's no way to ensure this scheme won't be a part of the training.
+There's no way to ensure this scheme won't be a part of the new adjudicator training.

 Somebody is going to have to deliver a candid presentation to the board, or whatever they have, about the reality here.
 The corruption is probably so deep